Skip to Content

 Calathea Ornata is a plant that loves humidity.
 However, you would not want to overwater as it could lead to root rot.

 So, to ensure you get rid of all the extra water, you should pick a planter with drainage holes.
-Or you can tilt the planter sideways to ensure all the excess water pours out and that your Calathea gets enough water to grow and flourish.
+Or you can tilt the planter sideways to ensure all the excess water pours out and your Calathea gets enough water to grow and flourish.

 Usually, once a week would suffice, depending on how dry the soil is.